|

 We are ready for Spring!
 Ready for Beltane!
 Are you ready to be outdoors in nature?

+We hope you are ready for an outdoor reunion, with kind friends & our loving hosts at the Stone Song Center in Flintstone, Maryland.
 All fall and winter, the Maypole, the Faerie Cairn, & the Triathlon have been patiently awaiting our return.
 We plan to meet them & greet them, and share music, dance, and ceremony in a weekend full of loving energy.

 The Beltane fire welcomes us!
 The wreaths inspire us!
 The ribbons connect us!